41xu/41xu/README.md

 #### I'm Shiyao Xu.

 👧🏻 I'm currently a master student in the Wangxuan Institute of Computer Technology ([WICT](http://www.icst.pku.edu.cn/)), Peking University.
-Also an incoming Ph.D. at [Inria](https://www.inria.fr/en), Rennes.

 👩🏻‍💻 More details can be found on [my website](https://xusy2333.com) 👈🏻

 😎 My research interest lies in Computer Vision and Graphics.
 I would like to build the bridge between 2D and 3D world.